 After assessing the location and merchandise ideas, I turned to the would-be retailer and asked, "Who is your customer and why is she shopping with you?"

 He replied, "I want everyone and everywhere, from old to young, guys, women, straight, gay - all of them."
-That sounded familiar - every beginning retailer thinks they can just put their arms around an entire town, region or state and be successful.
+That sounded familiar - every beginning shop owner thinks they can just put their arms around an entire town, region or state and be successful.

 I have news for you, your arms aren't that wide.
 You have to narrow your focus...